rocheio/recipes/mains/chana_masala.md

 - Continue stirring until mixture is fragrant
 - Add tomatoes (undrained) and simmer for 20 minutes
     - Stir occasionally
+    - (Optional) Stir spinach into the mixture 5 minutes before serving

 ## Pair With